audinux/audinux.github.io/pages/links.md

 A website hosting a lot of intersting [musical artifacts](https://musical-artifacts.com)

+A website with a complete list of plugins and applications: [linuxdaw](https://linuxdaw.org)

 You can find good samples here:
 - [freesound](https://lasonotheque.org/)
 - [lasonoteque](https://lasonotheque.org/) (a french website)